surma/surma.dev/content/things/rust-to-webassembly.md

 static ALLOCATOR: SimpleAllocator = SimpleAllocator::new();
 ```

-`UnsafeCell` is required because the `GlobalAlloc` trait that we are going to implement next only provides us with a `&self`, so we have to use interior mutability.
-Using `UnsafeCell` makes our struct implicity `!Sync`, which Rust doesn’t like for a global static variable.
+The `#[global_allocator]` declares a variable, whose type must implement the [`GlobalAlloc` trait][globalalloc], as the entity that manages the heap.
+The methods on the `GlobalAlloc` trait all use `&self`, so we have to use  `UnsafeCell` for interior mutability.
+Using `UnsafeCell` makes our struct implicity `!Sync`, which Rust doesn’t allow for global static variables.
 That’s why we have to also manually implement the `Sync` trait to tell Rust that we know what we are doing.
 The reason the struct is marked as `#[repr(C)]` is solely so we can manually specify an alignment value.
-This way we can ensure that even the very first allocation has an alignment of 32, which should satisfy most data structures.
+This way we can ensure that even the very first slot in our arena has an alignment of 32, which should satisfy most data structures.

-Now for the core of the allocator logic:
+Now for the actual implementation of the `GlobalAlloc` trait:

 ```rust
 unsafe impl GlobalAlloc for SimpleAllocator {